Metronet (British infrastructure company)

-Following financial difficulties, the company was placed in administration in July 2007.
+Following financial difficulties, the company was placed in administration during July 2007.
 In May 2008, the company's responsibilities were transferred back into public ownership under the authority of Transport for London (TfL).
-In June 2009 the National Audit Office estimated that the failure of the Metronet PPP contract cost the taxpayer up to £410 million, adding that "most of the blame for Metronet's collapse lay with the consortium itself."
-The administration complete, the company was wound up in December 2009.
+In June 2009, the National Audit Office estimated that the failure of the Metronet PPP contract cost the taxpayer up to £410 million, adding that "most of the blame for Metronet's collapse lay with the consortium itself."
+The company was wound up in December 2009.
+After TfL opted to buy out the Tube Lines consortium in 2010, all Underground infrastructure maintenance was thereafter managed in-house.